DragonflyRobotics/DeepShift-Project-Documentation-Fork/docs/Getting Started/1 - Initial Steps.md

 # Welcome
 We are thrilled that you have shown interest in the MAGIST project.
-We are currently in the process of building the MAGIST.
+We are currently in the process of building MAGIST.
 As a result, there might be issues or bugs that you encounter.
-If you encounter any issues, please post an issue on the MAGIST GitHub repository.
+If you encounter any issues, please report the issue on the MAGIST GitHub repository.
 We will try to resolve them as soon as possible.
 If you have a solution to the issue, you may create a pull request, and we will review it as soon as possible.
 With that out of the way, let's get started!

 ## How it works?
-We are using a powerful technique that combine the decades of research our brilliant researchers have done.
+We are using a powerful technique that ties together the decades of research that brilliant researchers have done.
 We are using a multi-agent approach to intelligently process real-world data and learn from it.
 To understand this, however, it is crucial to comprehend how we define general intelligence, as there are major discrepancies from source to source.

 ### Our Goal
-General intelligence is the ability of a machine to automatically acquire and train itself on a vast variety of knowledge that it may acquire from any source.
-It must also be able to make new predictions on the data upon inquisition (direct or indirect).
+General intelligence is the ability of a machine to automatically acquire and train itself on a vast variety of data that it acquires from a large number of sources.
+It must also be able to make new predictions based on the data upon inquisition (direct or indirect).
 This machine may not start with any pre-trained models, data, etc.

 ## Setup
 MAGIST is a complex project, so a clean and efficient work space is essential.
 The entirety of this project was made in